Get on Twitter, @Lagarde tells policymakers

 2 Min Read

-DUBROVNIK, Croatia (Reuters) - How do you explain the European Central Bank's capital key in 140 characters?
+DUBROVNIK, Croatia, July 11 (Reuters) - How do you explain the European Central Bank's capital key in 140 characters?
 Or the U.S. Federal Reserve's dot plot?

 Difficult.
 But International Monetary Fund chief Christine Lagarde wants the world's policymakers to try.